 Ethical Considerations in Microdosing Buprenorphine: Navigating the Howard Street Method

-The Howard Street Method, a custom-tailored microdosing approach to buprenorphine treatment for opioid use disorder (OUD), raises important ethical dilemmas.
-While it offers potential benefits, these considerations highlight the complexities of implementing such innovative therapies responsibly.
+The Howard Street Method, a custom-tailored microdosing approach to buprenorphine treatment for opioid use disorder (OUD), raises significant ethical dilemmas.
+While it offers potential benefits, these considerations highlight the complexities of responsibly implementing such innovative therapies.

 Key Ethical Dilemmas